 Unfold the tripod and adjust to a comfortable height.
-The center support shaft can be adjusted to provide any height between 15" and 29".

 First, be sure that the tripod's shaft is securely tightened so it will not rotate while attaching the Passport.
 Place the writer on the tripod, line up the locking mechanism, and rotate clockwise until it locks in place.
 Be sure to rotate it until a click is heard.